 “For in this hope we were saved.
 But hope that is seen is no hope at all.
 Who hopes for what they already have?
-But if we hope for what we do not yet have, we wait for it patiently. -Romans 8:24-25
+But if we hope for what we do not yet have, we wait for it patiently.
+Romans 8:24-25

 For the believer, the ultimate hope superseding all others is hope in God.
 All hopes ultimately rest with Him anyway because everything in your life depends on His care.
 You are in God’s hands, and His sovereignty is paramount in the direction and playing out of your life.

 Invigorating hope in God is consciously and purposefully drawing closer to Him through the means He has given you to do just that: His Word, prayer, worship, true fellowship, communication, obedience, and your time.
-It is a spiritual matter of your own heart and will.
+It is a spiritual matter within your own heart and will.

 “Christ, of all my hopes the ground, Christ, the spring of all my joy, still in You may I be found, still for You my powers employ, still for You my powers employ.